Stephan Loewentheil: Philanthropy

 Loewentheil has maintained a close relationship with his alma mater, Cornell University, and, through multiple donations, has established the Beth and Stephan Loewentheil Family Photography Collection, the centerpiece of the Cornell University Library's collection of fine-art photography.
 The Loewentheil Collection, which numbers over 16,000 images, "includes 19th- and 20th century photographs organized in several major groups: Daguerre ephemera and early photographic processes, African-American collection, Mathew Brady and the Civil War, Lincoln, Native Americans and the West, hand-colored photography, and cartes de visite."
-In 2014, Loewentheil donated a rare Civil War-era photograph album, containing 265 photographs from noted Civil War photographer Mathew Brady and others, to the Iowa State University Library, where it was celebrated as the library's eight millionth volume.
+In 2014, Loewentheil donated a rare Civil War-era photograph album, containing 265 photographs from noted Civil War photographer Mathew Brady and others, to the Cornell University Library, where it was celebrated as the library's eight millionth volume.

 Photographs from the Collection have been featured in the Cornell University exhibitions Dawn's Early Light: The First 50 Years of American Photography and The Lincoln Presidency: The Last Full Measure of Devotion.
 On the occasion of the retirement of Carl A. Kroch University Librarian Anne Kenney after 30 years at Cornell University Library, Mr. Loewentheil donated a unique photograph of Abraham Lincoln by Alexander Gardner to the library in Kenney's honor.